? (bistro)

 "?" (Кафана „?”, Кафана „Знак питања”, Кафана „Упитник”; Kafana „?”, Kafana „Znak pitanja”, Kafana „Upitnik”) is the oldest, still operational traditional tavern (kafana) in Belgrade, Serbia.
 Located at 6 Kralja Petra Street, the building is nearly 200 years old.
-One of the city's best known landmarks, "?" offers traditional Balkan cuisine with starogradska music being played there.
+One of the city's best known landmarks, "?" offers traditional Balkan cuisine accompanied by starogradska music.

 History

 19th century

 The building in which the kafana is located, was built in 1823.
-It was built by the diplomat and merchant Naum Ičko (son of Petar Ičko), on orders and with funds provided by the Prince of Serbia Miloš Obrenović I. Ičko was son of Petar Ičko, a noted diplomat.
+It was built by the diplomat and merchant Naum Ičko (son of Petar Ičko), on orders and with funds provided by the Prince of Serbia, Miloš Obrenović I. Ičko was son of Petar Ičko, a noted diplomat.
 It was designed by an unnamed Greek architect and was built by the builders from Greece, which is commemorated by the inscription on the wall above the preserved, old table from this period.
-Later Prince Miloš awarded it to his personal doctor Toma Kostić known as Ećim Toma for his efforts during the Second Serbian Uprising.
+Later Prince Miloš awarded the building to his personal doctor, Toma Kostić, known as Ećim Toma, for his efforts during the Second Serbian Uprising.
 Realizing its favourable location, Ećim Toma soon converted the property into a hospitality establishment that became known around town as Tomina kafana, "Ećim Toma's kafana".
 During early 1830s, the kafana was frequented by Serbian linguist and language reformer Vuk Stefanović Karadžić.

 It was also named "Serbian kafana" and in 1878, the name was changed to Kod pastira ("Shepherd's").
 It got its present unusual name in 1892, during a dispute with the Serbian Orthodox Church authorities over the new owner Ivan Pavlović's intention to change its name to Kod Saborne crkve (By the Saborna Church), which the church authorities vehemently protested, not keen on seeing the cathedral referenced as part of a kafana's name.
 So, as a temporary solution, the tavern's owner put a question mark on the door, and it soon became the official name of the place.
-For a while, out of respect for the nearby church, smoking was prohibited inside the tavern, but this didn't last.
+For a while, out of respect for the nearby church, smoking was prohibited inside the tavern, but this did not last.

 20th century

 In the post-World War II period, the bistro was still owned by Ivan Pavlović, but communist Yugoslav authorities nationalized the property in 1959, ultimately placing it under the administration of the state owned company UTP Varoš Kapija in 1962.
-Sometime during the next thirty years it was declared a heritage spot and given landmark protection by the City of Belgrade's Landmark Office (Zavod za zaštitu spomenika grada Beograda).
+Sometime during the next thirty years it was declared a heritage location and given landmark protection by the City of Belgrade's Landmark Office (Zavod za zaštitu spomenika grada Beograda).

 "?" was added to the Protected Monuments of Culture list by the Republic of Serbia in 1981.